 I am a passionate classical cellist and teacher who just graduated from the Eastman School of Music with my Bachelors in Cello Performance, where I studied with David Ying.
 Next fall, I will begin graduate studies at the New England Conservatory in the studio of Paul Katz.
 I started playing cello when I was in 6th grade, decided that I wanted to do it for the rest of my life as an 8th grader, and have never looked back since.
-As a student instructor, I have a passion for providing affordable lessons to students at a reduced rate as I am currently earning my degree.
+As a student instructor, I have a passion for providing affordable, inspiring and engaging lessons to students, because I believe music education should be accessible to everyone.
 I've been so lucky to study with incredible teachers that not only gave me great lessons, but helped foster a passion for music that has never left me.
 As a teacher, I am so incredibly excited for the opportunity to pay that experience forward.

-As a cellist, I've been lucky enough to be a part of masterclasses with some very incredible cellists, including Yo-Yo Ma, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
+As a cellist, I've been lucky enough to be a part of masterclasses with some very incredible cellists, including Yo-Yo Ma, Antonio Meneses, Darrett Adkins, Paul Katz, David Geber, Julia Lichten and Norman Fischer.
 I've been principal cellist of the Eastman Philharmonia and Eastman School Symphony Orchestra, and was very lucky to have been a cello fellow at the Tanglewood Music Center in 2019, where I also served as one of the principal cellists.
-I've studied cello privately for over 10 years with teachers including Ching-Jung Lee, Efe Baltacigil, and am currently studying with David Ying at the Eastman School of Music.
+I've studied cello privately for over 10 years with teachers including Ching-Jung Lee, Efe Baltacigil, and David Ying at the Eastman School of Music.
 I am very lucky to have my cello on loan to me from the Carlsen Cello Foundation- a 1909 Ludwig Heinel cello.